 This page is devoted to the issues affecting Recorder 6 when upgrading to Windows 10.
 If you can add anything please let me know via the forum or to mike@Lfield.co.uk.

-If this fails then the suggestion is that either a new instance of Sql Server 2012 or 2014 is installed and R6 transferred to that.
+If this fails then the suggestion is that either a new instance of Sql Server installed and R6 transferred to that.
 It should also be possible to upgrade the Sql Version , but this hasn’t been tested.